-There are many aspects in the game of soccer that makes a player great, speed, agility, timing, technique.
+There are many aspects in the game of soccer that makes a player great, speed, agility, timing, and technique.
 One of the greatest unsung qualities is awareness of the field.
-So, what is soccer vision?

-In basketball, the player who scores the most points is the one who usually takes the MVP of the game, in baseball the one who scores the most home runs is usually the one who takes all the flashes, in soccer, this role is played by the one who scores the most goals,
+In basketball, the player who scores the most points is the one who usually takes the MVP of the game; in baseball, the one who scores the most home runs is usually the one who takes all the flashes.

 Players like Xavi, Pirlo, Scholes, or Frank Lampard are examples of soccer players who have trained this skill and helped them become one of the best midfielders in the world.